Key Takeaways:

 Lenders consider borrowers with larger down payments lower risk because the debt is smaller.
 This situation can lead to more favorable loan terms, such as a lower annual percentage rate (APR) or a shorter repayment period.

-Down payment assistance programs are available for borrowers struggling to afford this substantial upfront cost of homeownership.
-Borrowers can obtain help for the down payment and closing costs through grants, forgivable loans, and deferred payment loans.
+Down payment assistance (DPA) programs are available for borrowers struggling to afford the substantial upfront cost of homeownership.
+Borrowers can obtain help for the down payment and closing costs through grants, forgivable loans, and deferred-payment loans.

 Typically, borrowers who are first-time home buyers or have lower incomes can qualify for assistance.
-Local and federal organizations from the government and private sector offer this kind of help, so it’s best to check organizations in your area for information.
-Not all lenders accept all programs, so it’s also helpful to call your lender to determine which program they accept.
+Local and federal organizations from the government and private sector offer this kind of help, but it’s best to check with the individual organizations, starting with your local housing authority’s website, because grants and assistance programs are often listed there.

 Regardless, your credit score cannot eliminate the need for a down payment.
 Additionally, a higher credit score often leads to more favorable loan terms, including lower interest rates, reducing overall borrowing costs.